HpKing360/Movies_App/README.md

   <br/>

   <p >
-tMovies is a simple movie application built with React JS, Typescript, and Tailwind CSS, <br/> which allows users to search and view the trailer of both movies and TV series.
+HpMovies is a simple movie application built with React JS, Typescript, and Tailwind CSS, <br/> which allows users to search and view the trailer of both movies and TV series.
   </p>

 <p>